gsriram-ucsd/power-outage-analysis/README.md

 First, I will process and clean the data, selecting features that I believe will most relevant to my analysis.
 This will give me a baseline for the underlying trends in the data.
 Then, I will determine missingness mechanisms in the dataset - this might be helpful should I choose to impute values.

+Specifically, this is the question I wish to investigate:
-I will then investigate my research problem: How can we classify how long it will take for an outage to be resolved, and what factors are most important to making this prediction?
-I will attempt to build a model that predicts whether an outage is Extended or Rapid in its resolution.
-This is important, because it can help consumers anticipate the rate of recovery for outages, and because it can help utility companies understand what influences the recovery time.
-This will allow them to allocate resources efficiently.
+I will then investigate my research problem: How can we predict the cause of an outage?
+What features are most important to making this prediction?
+I will attempt to build a model that predicts the cause of an outage.
+This is important, because it can help utility companies ancitapate the cause of an outage without sending in field workers, thereby saving time and leading to a potentially faster outage resolution.
 It can also allow utility companies to plan infrastructure upgrades to mitigate any future outages.

 I will be working with a subset of the columns provided, mainly because they will be of value to my analysis and the process of answering my research question.